-Sewage receptors require regular emptying due to the build-up of sludge which must be removed and disposed of in accordance with stringent environmental legislation.
+Sewage receptors require regular emptying due to the build-up of bio-solids which must be removed and disposed of in accordance with environmental legislation.

 How often do I need to empty my tank?

-The difference between a septic tank and a cesspit
+What is the difference between a septic tank and a cesspit?

-- Septic tanks – to work efficiently the sludge (solids) needs to be removed once a year.
-However, actual frequency depends on the size of your property and the number of occupants.
+- Septic tanks – to work efficiently the buildup of deposit needs to be removed once a year.
+However, the actual frequency depends on the size of your property and the number of occupants.

 - Cesspits – emptying is likely to be at least twice a year.
-Frequency will depend not only upon the size of the tank, the size of the property and the level of occupancy but also other factors such as are appliances (washing machines and dishwashers) discharging to the tank?
+Frequency will depend not only upon the size of the tank, the size of the property and the level of occupancy but also whether appliances are emptying into the cesspit.

 Overflow cesspools must be emptied frequently.
-This has to be undertaken by a drainage contractor who will suck up the contents into a tanker.
-Some old cesspools were designed with overflow pipes; such cesspools do not conform to current legislation and design criteria and should not be allowed to overflow.
+This has to be undertaken by a drainage contractor who will move the contents to a tanker.
+Some older cesspools were designed with overflow pipes, however, such cesspools do not conform to current legislation and design criteria and should not be allowed to overflow.

 Leakage this is more common in very old cesspits built of brick.
 The structure may have deteriorated allowing ingress of groundwater and leakage of foul effluent that will cause pollution and odour.

 Leaking connections the connection between the inlet pipe and cesspool may develop a leak.